 EasyJet’s Hand Baggage Allowance

 Baggage allowances are kinder compared to the standards of a usual fleet at 56x45x25cm (including handles and wheels).
-And lo and behold, there is no weight restriction for cabin baggages.
 It is nothing short of great unless (as seen on their site) your bag does not fit the overhead locker and will be needing assistance taking it out, or else you are doomed.
 What can perhaps help when your compulsion of over-packing for a trip takes place, is that they do allow one additional small bag under the seat in front of you with a maximum size of 45x 36x 20cm.
+And lo and behold, there is no weight restriction for small cabin baggage.

 EasyJet’s Checked Baggage Allowance

-Still, for the restless soul who would probably will not be at peace unless they pack their Christmas tree, a month’s worth of groceries, and their entire library there is such a thing called “hold luggage” or for the rest of us simply put, check-in baggages.
+Still, for the restless soul who probably will not be at peace unless they pack their Christmas tree, a month’s worth of groceries, and their entire library there is such a thing called “hold luggage” or for the rest of us simply put, check-in baggage.
 As long as it is 275cm in length, width, height, and weight totaling to 23kg you are good.
+You can buy extra weight in 3kgs units, up to a maximum of 32kg per bag.
 Okay maybe leave the Christmas tree and around 10 books behind but not those extra British pounds for additional charges.

 Items that are prohibited onboard